Autodidac/JobSys/README.md

-SafeJobSystem is a cross-platform library designed for creating and managing Multi-Threaded Job Systems across multiple platforms.
+SafeJobSystem is a cross-platform library designed for creating and managing Multi-Threaded Job Systems, and on multiple platforms.
 It abstracts platform-specific Job System management code into a unified interface, allowing you to create and manipulate Job-Systems in a platform-agnostic way.